sneekyfoxx/ConcealPass/README.md

-# RCPass
+# ConcealPass

-**RCPass** is a Python package for collecting user password input and allowing the input to be masked or revealed in plain text.
-The password is then returned to be stored or used for other purposes.
+**ConcealPass** is a Python package for collecting user password input and allowing the input to be masked.
+The password is then returned (in plain text) to be stored or used for other purposes.